THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Individual Programs vs. Group Programs

-Group leadership development programs tend to be more affordable, but they may not be easy to customize to organizational needs.
+Group leadership development programs are more affordable but may not be easy to customize to organizational needs.

-Should leadership development programs be implemented on an individual or a group level?
-The right answer will depend on several factors including the size of the leadership “class,” specific leadership needs, and the budget for training.
+Should leadership development programs be implemented on an individual or group level?
+The answer will depend on several factors, including the size of the leadership “class,” specific leadership needs, and the budget for training.

-Individual training would be ideal, but few organizations can carve out the individual time or the money to support this type of training – particularly if multiple individuals qualify for leadership development.
+Individual training would be ideal, but few organizations can allocate the time or money to support this type of training—particularly if multiple individuals qualify for future senior leadership positions.
 Group training makes sense for many businesses, but programs must be chosen carefully to ensure they address noted skills gaps at the right learning level for participants.

-The following table summarizes the differences between individual and group leadership development programs, and the advantages and disadvantages of each.
+The following table summarizes the differences between individual and group leadership development programs and their advantages and disadvantages.

 Individual Leadership Development Programs Group Leadership Development Programs